sybrew/the-seo-framework/readme.txt

 		* The Title Settings their examples now better reflect real-world usage in certain corner cases.
 		* The Pixel Counter now moves instantly as you type, instead of easing in, making it more reactive yet less distractive.
 		* Default titles are now pre-texturized before they are displayed in the title-editor, making for more accurate front-end output predictions.
+	* **SEO Bar:**
+		* The description word counter now recognizes connector-dashes, connector-punctuation, and closing quotes.
+This means that `we're` is seen as a single word, instead of two.
 	* **Other:**
 		* Shortened Optimized Sitemap's stylesheet's trimmed URL length from 96 to 93 characters, with the maximum decreased from 99 to 95 characters.
 		* We did Elementor's developer's job by marking the post types `elementor_library` and `e-landing-page` as "not-publicly-queryable" -- but only for The SEO Framework.